TrustTheVote-Project/VoteTrackerPlus/bin/README.md

 Ta Da

-Two of the contests above remain in the ballot cache and can still be randomly included in some other ballot receipt.
+Two of the contests above remain in the ballot cache and can still be randomly included in some other anonymized ballot check.
 At some future random time they will be merged to master.
 When all the polls close and the vote center has no more incoming ballots, the cache is completely drained and merged to master.

 Running the above demo does not modify the VTP-root-repo repo and does not push any changes in the VTP-mock-election.US.nn repository back to the upstream GitHub repositories.
 This is because by design the four scanner and server app repo pairs have the git origin pointing to the local bare repositories found in the local-remote-server folder in the demo.nn directory.